Work is now underway on a £14 million upgrade of our College Avenue Water Treatment Works in Maidenhead.

 Security fencing consultation results

-We recently opened a consultation for the community to vote on a preferred option for the section of fence required in front of the temporary works in the first phase of the project to upgrade the site.
+We recently asked the community to vote on a preferred option for the section of fence required in front of the temporary works in the first phase of the project to upgrade the site.

 This followed discussions with our external Defra-accredited security experts, after receiving feedback from local residents, both directly and at the open day at the site in March.